 Our cruise progressed in this manner for four more glorious days aboard the Sea Wolf.
 The crew educated us, made us completely at home and spoiled us rotten throughout the voyage.
 The wildlife sightings continued every single day adding wolves, stellar sea lions, coyote, Dall’s porpoise, countless birds (including puffins) and at least one curious shrew to our list.
 The coastal mountain and glacier scenery unfolded with staggering beauty every day, and the activities and excursions allowed us off the vessel as much as we had all hoped for.
 The experiences on the Sea Wolf are quintessential Alaskan, experiences that only a lucky few get to enjoy.
 I am still reeling from our short time aboard many weeks after our voyage.
 I cannot recommend this trip highly enough to clients, friends and family.
 Being on a small yacht without the entertainment and amenities found on a large ship is not for everyone, but for those willing to spend a bit more and willing to travel a bit further the 6-day Sea Wolf Glacier Bay Adventurevoyages are nothing short of a trip of a lifetime.
 For those interested in hearing a bit more about this unique experience please give us a call.
 I would love the opportunity to share more about this spectacular, one of a kind Alaskan voyage!

 This Sea Wolf Glacier Bay Adventure cruise review was written by an AdventureSmith Explorations crew member.
 The Sea Wolf, one of our small ships to Alaska, is on our curated list of best Alaska cruises for families and Alaska yacht charters and is perfect for a Glacier Bay cruise full boat charter.
-Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about our Alaska trips: 1-800-728-2875.